lynch513/FizzBuzz/README.md

 # FizzBuzz

 My version of the FizzBuzz utility in F#.
-Console utility, refactored starting from the naive implementation (starting branch), then splitting IO and adding modules (modules branch) and up to the multi-layer (onion) architecture (onion branch).
+Console utility, refactored from the naive implementation (see branch starting), then splitting IO and adding modules (branch modules) and up to the multi-layer (onion) architecture (branch onion).

 ## Usage

-* Download and install .NET Core (https://dotnet.microsoft.com/download)
+* Download and install .NET Core [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
 * Clone this repo at some local directory.
 Go into it and type in console:

 ```console